hibbitts-design/docsify-this/README.md

 Add one or more Docsify v5 [core theme classes](https://preview.docsifyjs.org/#/themes?id=classes) with the optional **theme-classes** parameter (not included in the Advanced Web Page Builder), for example:
 https://docsify-this.net?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-this-multiple-page-course-site/main&homepage=home.md&sidebar=true&loadSidebar=_sidebar.md&name=CPT-363&loadNavbar=_navbar.md&mergeNavbar=true&hide-credits=true&browser-tab-title=CPT-363&theme-classes=sidebar-chevron-left,sidebar-group-box,sidebar-toggle-hamburger

+##### toc-narrow

+Use a less wide Page Table of Contents with the optional **toc-narrow** parameter (not included in the Advanced Web Page Builder), for example:
+https://docsify-this.net?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-publishing-starter-kit/main/docs&homepage=introduction.md&toc-narrow=true.
+This parameter can be particularly valuable when embedding content where a smaller screen area is likely.

 ---